Looking to jazz up your backyard?

 Looking for double the cooking power?

-For those unfamiliar… A power burner adds a ton of cooking potential to your kitchen!
+For those unfamiliar… A power burner adds a ton of cooking area potential to your kitchen!

 The power burner is most commonly used for large crab or lobster boils.